Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên03/06/2023

-In a joint statement issued after talks on the sidelines of the Shangri-La Dialogue in Singapore, US Defense Secretary Lloyd Austin, Japanese Defense Minister Yasukazu Hamada and South Korean Defense Minister Lee Jong-sup said they would "take further steps" toward putting the new information-sharing system into operation "in the coming months," according to Kyodo News.
+In a joint statement issued after talks on the sidelines of the Shangri-La Dialogue in Singapore, US Defense Secretary Lloyd Austin, Japanese Defense Minister Yasukazu Hamada, and South Korean Defense Minister Lee Jong-sup said they would "make further progress" toward putting a new information-sharing system into operation "in the coming months," according to Kyodo News.

 Mỹ, Nhật, Hàn sẽ khởi động hệ thống chia sẻ thông tin về tên lửa Triều Tiên - Ảnh 1.

-North Korea test-fires a Hwasong-18 intercontinental ballistic missile from an undisclosed location, in this image released by the Korean Central News Agency (KCNA) on May 16.
+North Korea test-fired a Hwasong-18 intercontinental ballistic missile from an undisclosed location, according to images released by the KCNA news agency on May 16.

-The defense ministers of the three countries also pledged to hold regular trilateral missile defense exercises to counter North Korea's actions and to enhance deterrence.
+The defense ministers of the three countries also pledged to hold regular trilateral missile defense exercises to counter North Korean actions and to enhance deterrence capabilities.

-Japan and South Korea will share real-time information through the United States, as the two East Asian security allies do not have a direct communication mechanism.
-Washington has a separate system linked to Tokyo and Seoul to track missiles launched by Pyongyang.
+Japan and South Korea will share information in real time through the U.S., as these two U.S. security allies in East Asia do not have a direct communication mechanism.
+Washington has a separate system linked with Tokyo and Seoul to track missiles launched by Pyongyang.

-North Korea's failed spy satellite launch, what did leader Kim Jong-un's sister say?
+North Korea's spy satellite launch failed; what did Kim Jong-un's sister say?

 Japanese Defense Minister Hamada told reporters after the trilateral meeting that the information-sharing system "will improve each country's ability to detect and assess the threat from North Korean missiles."
-There was no immediate word on Pyongyang's response.
+There is no information yet on Pyongyang's response.

-The defense ministers of the United States, Japan and South Korea held three-way talks after a failed North Korean rocket launch on May 31.
-The United States, Japan and South Korea criticized the launch, saying North Korea may have used ballistic missile technology, violating United Nations Security Council resolutions, according to Kyodo News.
+The defense ministers of the United States, Japan, and South Korea held trilateral talks following a failed launch of a North Korean spy satellite on May 31.
+The U.S., Japan, and South Korea criticized the launch, suggesting North Korea may have used ballistic missile technology, violating United Nations Security Council resolutions, according to Kyodo News.

 Source link